Petri Hawkins-Byrd: Off-air projects and activities

 Hawkins-Byrd works part time as an event MC, guest speaker, charity supporter, and community activist.
-He is a popular master of ceremonies and inspirational speaker and spends a lot of time motivating and building the lives of troubled youth.
+He has served as master of ceremonies and inspirational speaker and spends a lot of time motivating and building the lives of troubled youth.
 He is the national chairman of the O.K.
-Program, which addresses social issues confronting black youth and young black men.
+Program, which addresses social issues concerning black youth and young black men.
 He is also on the board of the faith-based youth program Teen Center USA.

 Hawkins-Byrd also operates a nonprofit mentoring program, entitled "Teach Them to Fish", focusing on physical, mental, social and spiritual growth.
 He indulges his creative side by writing poetry and screenplays, and has been known to read his poetry at bars and restaurants near his home.

 Since October 2018, Hawkins-Byrd and his current wife, Makita Bond, have co-hosted a web series with a title that plays off their last names, "Bonding with Byrd".
 The couple posts new episodes on Tuesdays from Byrd's "Petri Hawkins-Byrd" Facebook page, and their joint "Bonding with Byrd" YouTube channel.
-Judge Lynn Toler, former court show arbitrator and longest reigning arbitrator of the courtroom series Divorce Court (formerly taped from the same studios as Judge Judy and thus a longtime friend of Byrd's), made an appearance on Bonding with Byrd on October 19, 2021.
+Judge Lynn Toler, former court show arbitrator and longest reigning arbitrator of the courtroom series Divorce Court, formerly taped from the same studios as Judge Judy and thus a longtime friend of Byrd's, made an appearance on Bonding with Byrd on October 19, 2021.
 In the interview, Toler provided details on her various dissatisfactions leading to her resignation from Divorce Court and her current hosting role on Marriage Boot Camp.

 In addition, Hawkins-Byrd and his wife founded a jointly owned production company that they named "Bonding with Byrd".
 He has shared that their production company is geared towards launching broadcast entertainment projects for streaming as well as developing and presenting stage plays.